Injected Lips – The Essentials

 Lip swelling is highly variable and can be substantial.
 Swelling can be delayed appearing 4 hours after lip injection.
 Most patients will experience swelling for 2-5 days.

 There are no remedies to diminish swelling.
 It is important to plan your social and professional calendar to account for the anticipated lip swelling.

 For patients desiring a substantial increase in lip size, we recommend staging 1 ml increments of lip fillers over multiple weeks.
-Staging a large volume lip augmentation will permit titration of filler to more precisely achieve the desired outcome.
+Performing the injections during several office visits will permit titration of filler to more precisely achieve the desired lip volume.

 FAQ – INJECTED LIPS

 Non-surgical lip augmentation can be combined with other injectable treatments, such as Botox or Dysport.
 Following lip injection, most patients experience swelling and may wish to reframe from social & professional activities until its spontaneous resolution in 2 – 5 days.

 It is normal to have questions.
 Below are the most frequently asked questions about lip augmentation.
 It may help in deciding whether a lip filler is right for you.